Marijuana: Does it cause cancer?

 There are some other things to think about.
 For one, pot is usually not smoked with a filter.
 Using one would cut down on the amount of "bad" chemicals entering the body.
 Some researchers also suggest that inhaling marijuana deep into the lungs and holding it there is something smokers should stop doing.
 Apparently, this ritualized practice does not significantly increase the drug's effect anyway.

 For now, it does appear that pot smokers may run an increased risk of cancer, as well as bronchial irritation and possibly other health problems.
-Some recent research found associations between pregnant marijuana smokers and the development of rare leukemias in their young children.
-However, there has not been enough investigation of this possibility for the link to be clear.
+However, there is not a consensus on this topic and there has not been enough investigation for the link to be clear.

 Here are some resources with varying views and figures on marijuana-related issues — health effects, legalization, and the consequences of getting caught using and selling pot among them: